-This post of the 1881 Michigan Fire is one of our most viewed.
-137 years ago, over a series of several days, a devastating fire overtook the Thumb.
-Here is a synopsis of the event and the aftermath.
+139 years ago, over a series of several days, a devastating fire overtook much of the Thumb.
+Here is a synopsis of the days of that horrific event and its aftermath.

 Years of Lumbering Debris and Drought Created Fuel for 1881 Michigan Fire

 The fires of September 4th through the 6th 1881, commonly known as the Thumb Fire, took hundreds of lives and burned well over one million acres.
 The fire destroyed major parts of Tuscola, Huron, Sanilac, and St. Clair counties.
 It forever altered the landscape of the Upper Thumb and its effect is seen in the area today.